Board of Directors

 Christopher Amaloo, BSEE, CMD

 Christopher’s interests include volunteerism, community engagement, cancer survivorship, patient value maximization, radiotherapy quality & safety, and workflow automation.
-He has published several research papers and informational posters on these topics and was elected Cone Health Cancer Center’s Employee of the Year for 2018 based on his efforts with survivorship.
+He has published several research papers and informational posters on these topics.
+He was elected Cone Health Cancer Center’s Employee of the Year in 2018 based on his efforts with survivorship and currently leads a workflow efficiency task group and assists with the Quality Improvement team at CTSI.
 He is excited about his service on the board during a dynamic time in the field of radiation oncology, with the hope of providing value to the medical dosimetry profession and the patients they serve.

 Michael Manteuffel, MS, R.T.
 (R)(T), CMD